AdaGold/weather-report/README.md

 To include axios in your project, include the following script tag below the script tag linking `index.js`:
 - `<script src="./node_modules/axios/dist/axios.min.js"></script>`

+This should be done during the Wave 1 initial setup of your `index.html` page.

 ## Workflow Requirements

 - Create at least five git commits throughout this project